wmacmil/wmacmil.github.io/_posts/2021-04-23-gf-tutorial.md

 ---
-title: "Grammtical Framework for the working Mathematician"
+title: "Grammatical Framework for the working Mathematician"
 excerpt: "An introduction to Grammatical Framework for a mathematically inclined audience"
 tags:
   - gf